-- a brother or sister who shares the same biological parents - a half-brother, half-sister, step-brother or step-sister - a legally adopted child, a child legally adopted by a biological or step-parent
+- a brother or sister who shares the same biological parents - a half-sibling or step sibling. - a legally adopted child, a child legally adopted by a biological or step-parent

 In all cases both children must live at the same address.